ERA-2022/PerSeO/README.md

 When the optimization process finishes, all results obtained will save in the _ output.csv file located in the results folder (.../results/output.csv).
 In this file, you will find the ID, time to start and end, type, category, sub-category, simulation parameters, results, and best particles.
 All this ordinate for rows as summaries to each iteration.
 ### Fitness function test
 This option allows to execution of a new simulation based on previous results.
 For this, it is necessary to have the previous ID of one simulation and the different reports files (.csv) and to have loaded the exact parameters of the previous simulation.
-As option 1 (Optimization), you could choose if you draw the graphics or not.
+As option 1 (Optimization), you could choose whether you draw the graphics.

 This option makes a fast test with different fitness functions since skipping the simulation step uses more time in all simulation processes.
 However, for this reason, also you must understand that the optimization shows new dimensions it has not simulated.

 In the same way that the previous option, all data obtained will save in the _output.csv_ file in ../results/output.csv.
 ### Graphics tools
-This option has a menu that allows drawing graphics of reports simulated as it's shown in the following.
+This option has a menu that allows drawing graphics of reports simulated, as it's shown in the following.
 ```
 -----\Graphics tools
 1> Draw one report
-2> Draw one complete iterations
+2> Draw one complete iteration
-3> Draw one complete ejecution
+3> Draw one complete execution
-4> Draw one reports comparitions
+4> Draw one report comparitions
 5> Back
 Enter an option:
 ```